 Jesus’ death and resurrection give us hope beyond this world.
-They remind us that this life is temporary and so are the trials and suffering that come with it.
+They remind us that this life is temporary, and so are the trials and suffering that come with it.

-I had never really thought of it in quite that way.
-Growing up in the Catholic tradition, my siblings and I were immersed in faith.
-We attended Catholic school.
-We attended Mass every Sunday.
-We grew up knowing the story of Jesus’ birth, life, death, and resurrection.
-It was part of our upbringing we carried into adulthood.
-We then introduced it to our own children and raised them in the same manner, though not all of us in the Catholic church.
-Regardless, we are all believers and practice our Christianity faithfully.
+We attended Catholic school, attended Mass every Sunday, and grew up knowing the story of Jesus’ birth, life, death, and resurrection.
+It was part of our upbringing that we carried into adulthood.
+We then introduced it to our children and raised them in the same manner.

-Sitting in church on Sunday, a thought occurred to me.
-If I was asked by a non-believer about my faith and why I believe in eternal life, how would I answer them?
-It was at that moment I realized I’d probably have a hard time.
+Sitting in church on Sunday, a thought occurred to me — If I were asked by a non-believer about my faith and why I believe in eternal life, how would I answer them?
+It was at that moment that I realized I’d probably have a hard time.
 Not because I’m not confident in my faith, but rather, because I’d have a hard time putting it into words.
-There are just too many reasons.
-Too many instances when I have felt God’s hand in my life.
-When I have felt the overwhelming presence of Christ.
+As I continued to listen to the message, I found the answer.

-As I continued to listen to the message, the answer was revealed.
-The resurrection of Christ is both an end and the beginning for all Christians.
-Everything Jesus was, everything He said, everything He did was leading to that moment.
+The resurrection of Christ is both the end and the beginning for all Christians.
+Everything Jesus was, everything He said, and everything He did led to that moment.
 As 1 Timothy 1:15 states, “Jesus Christ came into the world to save sinners.”
 His life taught us how to live, but it was His death and resurrection that saved us.
 Specifically, it is the resurrection of Christ that solidifies our faith in eternity as Christians.

 Christ is the Son of God.